 - Protecting the union in a right-to-work state and implementing strategies to maintain member unity and combat right-to-work laws;

-- Maintenance and promotion of the UE website;
+- Maintenance and promotion of the UE website and social media;

 - Continued translation of materials into Spanish and/or other languages;